n8n-io/n8n-docs/docs/reference/logging.md

 ## Front-end logs

 As of now, front-end logs are not available.
 Using `Logger` or `LoggerProxy` would yield errors in the `editor-ui` package.
-This functionality will get implemented in future versions.
+This functionality will get implemented in the future versions.